 The Academy obtains use of fixed assets as a lessee.
-The classification of such leases as operating or finance lease requires the Academy to determine, based on an evaluation of the terms and conditions of the arrangements, whether it retains or acquires the significant risks and rewards of ownership of these assets and accordingly whether the lease requires an asset and liability to be recognised in the Balance Sheet.
+The classification of such leases as operating or finance leases required the Academy to determine, based on evaluation of the terms and conditions of the arrangements, whether it retains or acquired the significant risks and rewards of ownership of these assets and accordingly whether the lease requires an asset and liability to be recognised in the Balance Sheet.